 With incredible dive spots, signature spa treatments and seemingly limitless cuisine options, Thailand truly spoils its visitors for choice.
 But this is only the beginning for those chartering the country's fantastic waters.

 Perhaps the greatest attraction of chartering a luxury yacht is the ability to effortlessly traverse numerous destinations in the utmost comfort.
 Obviously, being out at sea opens up a wide variety of opportunities that simply aren’t available when staying on the mainland.

 Whilst diving is big business in Thailand, it’s in the small islands a short distance away from the mainland that things get properly interesting.
-In just under a fews hours sailing you’ll encounter unmissable views, a rich assortment of marine life, and miles of untouched beaches.
+In just under a few hours sailing you’ll encounter unmissable views, a rich assortment of marine life, and miles of untouched beaches.

 Undoubtedly the best of these well-kept secrets are the Similan and Andaman Islands.

-Located 50 kilometres west of Khao Lak, the Similan Islands are home to massive schools of tropical fish, with large coral gardens sloping down 30 to 40 metres.
+Located 50 kilometers west of Khao Lak, the Similan Islands are home to massive schools of tropical fish, with large coral gardens sloping down 30 to 40 meters.
 Unlike the bustling beaches of Kata, Karon, and Patong, these islands are completely untouched, with no deck chairs or umbrellas obscuring the views.

 Amongst its expansive reefs, divers can observe many diverse and rare species as they glide in and out of impressive rock formations.
 Playful and photogenic sea moths dart between manta rays, and an abundance of turtles laze beneath gentle leopard sharks.